Why Gums Bleed When Flossing: Causes and Solutions

 How to Treat Bleeding Gums

-If you’ve got bleeding gums, the “treatment” at home is all about getting back to basics and being super diligent.
+If you’ve got bleeding gums, the “treatment” at home is all about getting back to basics and being consistent with your oral hygiene routine.

-- Professional Clean: A dentist or hygienist has special tools to remove hardened plaque (tartar or calculus) that your brush and floss can’t touch.
-This professional cleaning is often the key to getting rid of established gingivitis and making your gums healthy again.
+• Professional Clean: A dentist or hygienist has special tools to remove hardened plaque (tartar or calculus) that your brush and floss can’t touch.
+This professional clean is often the key to getting rid of established gingivitis and making your gums healthy again.

 When Should You See a Dentist?

-Don’t wait until things are painful.
-Seeing your dentist, like dentist Ballarat is the most important step in protecting your gum health in the long term.
+Seeing your dentist, like dentist Ballarat, is the most important step in protecting your gum health in the long term.

 You should book an appointment if:

-- You are seeing blood for more than a week or two.
+• You have been seeing blood for more than a week or two.

 Your local dental team will be able to check your gums, remove the hardened build-up, and show you the best way to brush and floss for your unique mouth.
-They are the experts in bleeding gums treatment.
+The dental team can assess your gum health and recommend suitable treatment options.

 Long-Term Solutions for Healthy Gums